hanabi/hanabi.github.io/variant-specific/Null.md

   * For example, a number 3 clue equals slot 3.
   * In a 4-player, 5-player game, or 6-player game a number 5 clue equals *Chop Move* (since there is no slot 5 card).
 * A **color** positional clue corresponds to a slot number that is based on the order of the stacks.
 Stacks correspond to the slot numbers **from right to left**.
   * For example, in a 3-player game of the *Null (6 Suit)* variant, there are 5 color clues and 5 slots in the hand.
-Thus, a purple clue equals slot 5 (since it is the right-most color) and a red clue equals slot 4 (since it is the 2nd right-most color).
+Thus, a purple clue equals slot 5 (since it is the right-most color), a red clue equals slot 4 (since it is the 2nd right-most color), and so forth.
-  * For example, in a 3-player game of the *Null (5 Suit)* variant, there are 4 color clues and 5 slots in the hand.
-Thus, a blue clue equals slot 5 (since it is the right-most color) and a green clue equals slot 4 (since it is the 2nd right-most color).
-  * For example, in a 4-player game of the *Null (6 Suit)* variant, there are 5 color clues and 4 slots in the hand.
-Thus, a purple clue equals *Chop Move* (since there is no slot 5 card).
-  * Additionally, when players are determining which slot number the *Color Positional Clue* is talking about, they should always skip over any cards that have one or more positive clues on them.
-(But they should not skip over cards that are considered to be "untouched" from a *Positional Clue*.)
-An example of this is given later.
+  * More examples for *Color Positional Clues* are listed below in a separate section. (*Color Positional Clues* have a dedicated section since they are a bit more complicated.)

 #### 2) Do I discard cards touched as a *Positional Clue*?